qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-benchmark.md

 Some of the engines are clearly doing better than others and here are some interesting findings of us:

 * **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.**
-* `Qdrant` and `Milvus` are generally the fastest engines.
-Plus, the time they need to build internal search structures is 3-10x lower depending on config.
+* `Elasticsearch` is the second fastest in many cases but it's the slowest in terms of indexing time.
+It can be 10x slower than the fastest engine (`Qdrant`) when storing 10M+ vectors of 96 dimensions!
+(32mins vs 5.5 hrs)
+* `Milvus` is the fastest when it comes to indexing time and has maintains precision.
+However, it's mostly not on-par with others when it comes to RPS or latency.
 * `Redis` does better than the others while using one thread only.
-When we just use a single thread, the bottleneck is likely to be the python clients, not the servers, where `Redis`'s custom protocol gives it an advantage.
+When we just use a single thread, the bottleneck is likely to be the python clients, not the servers, where **`Redis`'s custom protocol gives it an advantage**.
 However, Redis is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
-* `Elasticsearch` is the slowest in terms of indexing time, followed by `Redis`.
-The difference is 4-10x when compared to `Qdrant`!
+* `Weaviate` seems to perform the poorest in terms of RPS as well as latency.
+Furthermore, it requires higher RAM and hence crashed under heavier configurations because of 25Gb docker limit (unlike other engines).
 * There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
 Single-segment leads to higher RPS but lowers the precision and higher indexing time. `Qdrant` allows you to configure the number of segments to achieve your desired goal.